 Synlogic is a clinical-stage biopharmaceutical company focused on the discovery and development of Synthetic BioticTM medicines.
-Synthetic Biotic medicines are generated from Synlogic's proprietary drug discovery and development platform, leveraging a reproducible, modular approach to Synthetic Biology to develop beneficial microbes which perform or deliver critical therapeutic functions.
+Synthetic Biotic medicines are generated from Synlogic's proprietary drug discovery and development platform, leveraging a reproducible, modular approach to synthetic biology to develop beneficial microbes which perform or deliver critical therapeutic functions.
 Synthetic Biotic medicines are designed to metabolize a toxic substance, compensate for missing or damaged metabolic pathways, or deliver combinations of therapeutic factors.
 Synlogic's goal is to discover, develop, and ultimately commercialize Synthetic Biotic medicines.
-Synlogic's proprietary pipeline includes Synthetic Biotic medicines for the treatment of metabolic disorders including Phenylketonuria (PKU) and Enteric Hyperoxaluria (HOX).
-The company is also building a portfolio of partnerable assets in immunology and oncology.
+Synlogic's proprietary pipeline includes Synthetic Biotic medicines for the treatment of metabolic disorders including Phenylketonuria (PKU) and Enteric Hyperoxaluria.
+We are building a portfolio of partner-able assets in immunology and oncology.